getnervs/Soft-Drink-Market-Insight-Challenge/README.md

 ### Submission Guidelines
-To amplify the amazing work coming out of this challenge and showcase your skills to the Nervs community, share your work on X(formerly Twitter) and ensure you **tag us @getnervs** and also use the **hashtag #NervsDataChallenge**
+To amplify :boom: the amazing work coming out of this challenge and showcase your skills to the Nervs community, share your work on X(formerly Twitter) and ensure you **tag us @getnervs** and also use the **hashtag #NervsDataChallenge**

 You can share your work in one of the following formats:
 - A screenshot of your dashboard or url link